chenyuanTKCY/KDSelectorAlgorithm/README.md

 ## Framework

 We introduce a novel neural network (NN)-based selector learning framework, which serves as the core component of our system.
-For a comprehensive understanding of its architecture and implementation, please refer to the detailed technical report available at
+For a comprehensive understanding of its architecture and implementation, please also refer to some extra analysis available at [Appendix](https://pdf-embed-api.com/?url=https://github.com/chenyuanTKCY/KDSelectorAlgorithm/blob/master/Appendix20%of20%KDSelector.pdf)
 <!--
 <iframe src="https://pdf-embed-api.com/?url=https://github.com/chenyuanTKCY/KDSelector/blob/master/app/fig/framework.pdf" width="100%" height="600px"></iframe> -->